Skip to main content

 Co-founder & CEO

-4 min read
+7 min read

-Why you might need more than one CPMS
+Why might you need more than one CPMS?

 Each of these situations creates the same problem: how do you send the same OCPP stream to two different systems that weren't designed to share it?
+The charger only speaks one protocol session at a time, so the coordination has to happen above it, not inside the hardware.

-OCPP is a request/response protocol.
 When a charger sends a StatusNotification, it expects exactly one response with a matching message ID.
-If you fan out to two backends, you get two responses — and the charger rejects the second one as an unsolicited message, which can trigger error handling or disconnect logic.
+If you fan out to two backends, you get two responses, and the charger rejects the second as an unsolicited message.
+That can trigger error handling, a CALLERROR reply, or disconnect logic depending on the firmware.

-The right architecture
+The right multi-CPMS architecture

 A proper multi-CPMS setup requires an application-layer broker that: